TurkeyMcMac/build-objects/README.md

   must be in a single source directory.
 This setup is common enough for the script to be useful, but larger, more complex projects may not be supported.
 * Using the format of the example above, removing a file will not trigger a rebuild.
-This is annoying, though I doubt it will be a problem very often.
+This is bad, though I doubt it will be a problem very often at all.
 * While I think the code is portable, I haven't tested except on the few computers I own.